tnguy1222/tnguy1222/README.md

 Hi, my name is Jim Nguyen.
-I am a undergraduate Computer Programming at Grand Canyon University.
-I am a future software developer that motivates in applying programming skills to provide quality and long term solutions to the world problems.
+I am graduating April 2021 with a degree in Conputer Science - Computer Programming at Grand Canyon University.
+I am a motivated software developer that aims to apply programming skills to provide quality and long term solutions to the world problems.